-In the Marmaris region, you’ll see many pine trees forests.
+Marmaris is covered with pine forests.
 They are much loved by the local people for creating great vistas, giving shade and for their part in the production of the famous local honey!

-Pine honey is produced by honey bees that collect honeydew (‘‘basura’’) from a certain species (‘‘Marchalina hellenica’’) that lives on some pine tree species (‘‘Pinus brutia’’ and ‘‘Pinus pinea’’).
+Pine honey is produced by honey bees that collect honeydew from a certain species that lives on some pine tree species

-Pine honey is produced in the towns of Muğla, Marmaris, Aydın and Kuşadası and their close environs.
+Pine honey is mostly produced in South Aegean, in Muğla, Marmaris, Aydın and Kuşadası and their close environs.
 It is also produced in Çanakkale and in particular parts of Mount Ida.
-The main reason for this fact is that Marchaline hellenicas species secreting the honeydew can only live in these regions.
+The main reason for this fact is that the particular species secreting the honeydew can only live in these regions.

-The southwest of the Aegean Türkiye has the perfect climate for almond trees.
-The almond tree gives us two beautiful things.
-The first thing are its flowers.
+The southwest of the Aegean Turkey has the perfect climate for almond trees.
+The almond tree gives us two beautiful things; beautiful white flowers and almonds.
 In February and March, the white flowers of the almond tree dance in the wind on Marmaris streets.
-And the second thing are its delicious almond nuts.
-Try them and you’ll find that you are eating the most delicious and fresh almonds here in Marmaris and Datça!
+Try and the delicious and fresh almonds here in Marmaris and Datça!

-Olives are an essential element of Aegean Cuisine.
+Olives are an essential element of the Aegean cuisine.
 Whether as the centre piece of the breakfast table or the base of olive oil, olives are an ever present!